sambanova/ai-starter-kit/bundle_builder/README.md

 - **Kubernetes Integration**: Validate bundles by applying them to your cluster via `kubectl`
 - **Real-time Status**: View bundle validation status and detailed error messages

-## Prerequisites

-- Node.js 18+ and npm
-- `kubectl` CLI tool installed and configured
-- Access to a Kubernetes cluster with SambaNova bundle CRDs
-- Valid `kubeconfig.yaml` file in the project root

 ## Getting Started